kendarorg/ExpressionBuilder/README.md

 Available as [Nuget package](https://www.nuget.org/packages/ExpressionBuilder/)

+A fluent interface to create Lambda functions and expression.
+The documentation can be found on http://www.kendar.org/?p=/dotnet/expressionsbuilder.
+No knowledge of IL and System.Linq.Expression is needed.
+And even Lambda can be called.
+Available items are: Function parameters and Variables, Constants, String functions, Invocation of static and instance methods, If and While statements, Assignament, Conditions, Cast, New instance of arbitrary types.
+For debugging purposes it's possible to generate the source code for the function just created.

 ### Introduction

 Recently I had to create lambda functions on the fly.
 I could'nt use the various code providers like the CSharpCodeProvider, since there would have been too much code to write.
 So i started to explore the wonders of Expressions.
 But it's a steep hill to climb.